agarcia0991/Bitcoin-vs-Tweets-Effect-on-Market-Capitalization./README.md

 * Graph of seasonal autoregressive integrated moving average (**SARIMA**) model's predicion:
 ![alt text](https://github.com/agarcia0991/Project-4/blob/master/Images/SARIMA.PNG?raw=true)

 * Of the four ML methods used, SARIMA took the longest to run and appeared to predict an increase in BTC price after 2021.
-The model was **trained** on marketcap data before 2019, and **tested** with marketcap data after 2019.

-* We found that results differed significantly when training the model to inspect marketcap data from 2017 and beyond, droping the front tail.
+* We found that results differed significantly when training the ML models to inspect marketcap data from 2017 and beyond, droping the front tail.
-With the testing and training dates remainging the same, SARIMA then predicted that the price would decrease beyond 2021.
+With the training dates being less, and testing dates remainging the same, SARIMA then predicted that the price would decrease beyond 2021.
 * Our Twitter dataset was limited, in that it only contained tweet information from the year 2021.
+Therefore, we were not able to find a correlation between tweets (overall buzz on Twitter), and Bitcoin's marketcap or price.
+A larger dataset, containing tweets from more than one year may provide better results.